JDVila/MockLesson/Variables.md

 <br>
 boolean doApplesTasteLikeMonkFish = false;<br>
 <br>
 As we can see, the variable is assigned with either a lowercase <b>true</b> or a lowercase <b>false</b>.
 However, boolean variables can also store the results of mathematical expressions.
 For example, if 2 plus 2 equals 4 (this would be true).
+However, before we explore how that works, we should first explore the difference between <b>assignment</b>, and <b>comparison</b>.<br>

+<h2>Assigning vs. Comparing Values</h2>